Sex Offence and the Deep Impact on Victims (Kids and Adults)

 According to sex offender lawyers in largo, they have come across cases wherein the offender was a victim in her/his childhood.

-Many times, violent atmosphere at home de-sensitizes the child.
+Many times, the violent atmosphere at home de-sensitizes the child.
 He or she may not feel another’s pain.
 Such children, when they grow up, are likely to become bullies.

 They know only one thing – get things forcefully.
 And they apply this rule to all areas of their lives, even when they want sex.
 They are more likely to indulge in rape and other violent sex crimes.

-The CRC – The United Nations Convention on the Rights of the Child – is a global treaty, which legally obligates countries to safeguard rights of children.
-As per the CRC’s Article 34 and Article 35, states are required to protect children from sexual exploitation and all kinds of sex abuse.
+The CRC – The United Nations Convention on the Rights of the Child – is a global treaty, which legally obligates countries to safeguard the rights of children.
+As per the CRC’s Article 34 and Article 35, states are required to protect children from sexual exploitation and all kinds of sexual abuse.

 Short term effects of sexual abuse

-As per psychology studies, for upto two years, the victim may suffer from disturbed sleep, appetite problems, and behavior and relationship problems.
+As per psychology studies, for up to two years, the victim may suffer from disturbed sleep, appetite problems, and behavior and relationship problems.